broadwayinc/dexbee/tutorials/1_setup.md

 */
 ```

-Table 'ost' will be used to store our soundtrack data.
+Table 'Soundtrack' will be used to store our soundtrack data.
 <br/>
-Notice the setting of uniqueKey on 'ost' table is an array.
+Notice the setting of uniqueKey on 'Soundtrack' table is an array.

 Remember, we must set the 'uniqueKey' that can be used as unique id of the record.
 <br/>